ischrot/ischrot.github.io/index.md

 - [NOTICE][notice]

 ## Contact
-You can contact me via [email][ihno] or visit me at my office (1/408) in the Mathematikon of Heidelberg University.
+You can contact me via [email][ihno] or visit me at my office (1/408) in the Mathematikon at Heidelberg University.

 [teaching]: /teaching/README.md
 [research]: /research/README.md